 - What is the anticipated date of return to work?

 - Where was the injured employee treated (name, address, phone number of medical provider of facility)?

 Where Can I Find My Workers’ Comp Phone Number?

-It’s important that you file your Workers’ Comp claim as quickly as possible.
-If you have a workers’ comp policy with The Hartford, You can call us to file a claim at 1-800-327-3636.
+It's important to file your Workers' Comp claim as quickly as possible.
+If you have a workers' comp policy with The Hartford, you can file a claim online or call us at 1-800-327-3636.